-"Also, the dollar has been weighed down by the U.S. data
+"Also, the dollar has been weighed down by the U.S. data, which

-which shows wages are not growing fast enough to trigger worries
+shows wages are not growing fast enough to trigger worries about

-about inflation.
-As a result, tightening by the Fed is some way
+inflation.
+As a result, tightening by the Fed is some way off,

-Even though U.S. employers hired workers at the fastest rate
+U.S. employers hired workers at the fastest rate in more

 Further undermining the dollar was a drop in U.S. Treasury